 Homeopathy, aromatherapy, IgG-testing, naturopathy, reiki, astrology, various supplements, and many, many more.
 As you can see, there are a lot of pseudosciences to choose from.
 And this is where it becomes worrisome.
 Combined, these practices claim to cover many of your illnesses or everyday problems.
-No topic is untouched.
-Just like in the porn industry.
+No topic is untouched, just like in the porn industry.

-Trait 1: Claims are embedded with real, but unrelated evidence
+Trait 1: Claims are embedded with real but unrelated evidence

 Our Holistic Substance Scat2000 is derived from leaves harvested in the ancient forests of Białowieża, Poland.
 It improves your immune system by stimulating the epigenome in a positive way.
 Don’t trust us?
 Check out these findings:

 Adding unrelated facts to claims doesn’t confirm anything.
-It’s just misleading and part of the tactics used to trick you into thinking that the product is reliable.
+It’s just misleading, and part of the tactics used to trick you into thinking that the product is reliable.

 Trait 2: Proper references are not used

 References are important in scientific writing because it adds support to your claims.
 You didn’t come up with the statement, but it’s been studied and reviewed.
-Some references are stronger than other.
+Some references are stronger than others.
 For example, references that have been peer-reviewed by other scientists are considered more reliable than referring to, for example, the Cosmopolitan magazine.

-Take this claim for example:
+Take this claim, for example:

 This is a real example from the International Center for Reiki Training.
 It must be true, right?
-It has after all been “studied and acknowledged by health care practitioners as well as scientists”.
+It has been “studied and acknowledged by health care practitioners as well as scientists”.
 Right?
 No, not right!
 These are just claims.
 It would be like me saying that the Ivory Embassy is loved and praised by tens of thousands of people around the globe.
 If I can support it with references, then kudos to the Embassy.
 Let’s pop some bottles.
-If not, well then it remains something that I just wrote.
+If not, well, then it remains something that I just wrote.
 A claim.

 It’s not enough to throw out a publication from an unknown journal.
 Shouldn’t respected journals be interested in your product if it truly lives up to the expectations?
 But let’s not get too caught up on the choice of journal.